ratguardiain/roblox-studio/README.md

 # roblox-studio
-im recreating roblox studio but with out robloxrs limitations
+im recreating roblox studio but with out Roblox's limitations still a work in progress and requires a browser (tested on firefox)